Payday Loan Statistics

-Payday loans can be accessed both online as well as on the high street.
+Payday loans can be accessed both though online lenders as well as on the high street, through loan shops like Cash Converters.
 The CMA reported 83% of payday loan customers took out a loan online whilst 29% did so in-store.
 An overlap of 12% of payday loan customers has used both channels.

 What are payday loans used for?